-For certain high-intensity sectors, more robust bottom-up models are developed, as documented in Technical Annex II: Bottom-up Modelling.
+For certain high-intensity sectors, more robust physical activity based models are developed, as documented in Technical Annex II: Physical Activity Modelling.
 The modelling approach for Scope 3 emissions is discussed in more detail in Technical Annex IV: Scope 3 Overview and Modelling.